 - I was skeptical about how Amari Cooper would fare after a midseason trade to the Cowboys, but the team got him very involved immediately and he responded with top tier production.
 In 11 games with Dallas, he averaged 6.0 catches for 81.5 yards and 0.64 touchdowns (a 96-1304-10.2 pace) on 8.5 targets per game.
 I think we need to treat him as a bona fide fantasy WR1 heading into the 2019 season.

 - Through Week 10 (before his knee injury), Marvin Jones was the No. 26 receiver, and that was mostly prior to the Golden Tate trade.
 Early drafters have pegged Kenny Golladay as the WR1 for the Lions, but there’s a decent chance that Jones lead this receiving corps in fantasy points.
 In 25 games over the past two seasons, Jones is averaging 3.9 catches for 64 yards and 0.56 touchdowns.
 The biggest threat to Jones’s production is probably Matt Patricia’s insistence on establishing the run.
-Jones looks like a steal in the early eighth round.

 - Free agent receivers tend to disappoint after joining a new team, and I'm not confident that Antonio Brown will be able to maintain his ridiculous production as he joins the Raiders.
 He'll experience a downgrade at quarterback from Ben Roethlisberger to Derek Carr, and HC Jon Gruden did a poor job utilizing Amari Cooper, who went on to have a great stretch with the Cowboys after he got out of Oakland.
 Update: After further study, Carr was as efficient on a per attempt basis as Ben Roethlisberger was to all receivers other than Brown, so Brown may not experience as big of a downgrade as it seems.
 My concerns stand with Gruden's ability to get the most out of Brown still stand.